Ask a good server engineer where their server configuration is defined and the answer will likely be something similar to

 The Device As The Master Configuration Source

 To clarify the issue described, for many companies, the instantiation of the company's

-network policy is the configuration currently active on the network devices.
-To understand a full security policy, it’s necessary to look at the config on a firewall.
+is the configuration currently active on the network devices.
+To understand a full security policy, it's necessary to look at the config on a firewall.
 To review load balancer VIP configurations, one would log into the load balancer and view the VIPs.
-There’s nothing wrong with that, as such, except that by viewing the configuration on a running device, we see what the configuration is, not what it was intended it to be.
+There's nothing wrong with that, as such, except that by viewing the configuration on a running device, we see what the configuration is

 Think about that for a moment: taking daily backups of a device configuration tells us absolutely nothing about what we had intended for the policy to be; rather, it's just a series of snapshots of the current implemented configuration.
 Unless an additional step is taken to compare each config snapshot against some record of the intended policy, errors (and malicious changes) will simply be perpetuated as the new